 Swayambhu stupa is important in many ways but here in this issue related to iconographic features of Pancha Dhyani Buddhas, it is very important to elaborate because this is the only shrine where all five Celestial Buddhas are represented and their icons are placed in the niches of the stupa in four different directions and even the Vairochana Buddha is represented in the South Eastern Part of the Stupa in between Akshovya and Ratna Sambhava.
-In all other stupas Vairochana Buddha is not shown in iconographic image but is represented to be in the dome inside the stupa, but in Swoyambhu it is uniquely installed and represented in perfect arrangement.
+In all other stupas Vairochana Buddha is not shown in the iconographic image but is represented to be in the dome inside the stupa, but in Swoyambhu it is uniquely installed and represented in perfect arrangement.

-The Five Dhyani Buddhas, or Pancha Buddha or Great Buddhas of Wisdom, are the central features of Vajrayana Buddhism including Nepal and Tibet and the art and architecture of this region.
+The Five Dhyani Buddhas, or Pancha Buddha or Five Tathagatas or Great Buddhas of Wisdom, are the central features of Vajrayana Buddhism including Nepal and Tibet and the art and architecture of this region.
 They are often found in Tibetan mandalas and thangkas.
 Each Buddha is believed to be capable of overcoming a particular evil with a particular good, and each has a complete system of 4 iconographic symbolism.
 They are believed to represent the five great moments in the life of Buddha, the five typical elements of Indian philosophy or the five directions.
 However, the most important attribute that esoteric Buddhism places upon this set of five Buddhas are their ability to transform the five great human delusions into specific positive attributes.
 The five Dhyani Buddhas are:

 - Vairocana (Sanskrit: वैरोचन)